aghoshpro/OntoRaster/README.md

 * This Docker-compose file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.

-* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/ with a set of all RasSPARQL queries.
+* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/ with all of RasSPARQL queries for users to try.

 * RasSPARQL queries are also available at `vkg/OntoRaster.toml`.

 ### 2.4  Ontop SPARQL Endpoint
-After successful execution of `docker-compose` command please check http://localhost:8082/ to see the follwing,
+After successful execution of `docker-compose` command please check http://localhost:8082/ to see the following,

 <img src="diagrams/Ontop-Endpoint.gif"/>